Due to adjusted work schedules at this time, you may experience longer than usual review times for your app.

 Whether you're publishing an app for the first time or making an update, your app’s publishing status helps you understand its availability on Google Play.

-You can see your app's latest publishing status under the title and package name when you select the app in Play Console.
+You can see your app's latest publishing status under your app's name and package name when you select your app in Play Console.

 There are three types of publishing status: